zwdzwd/transvar/README.md

 #### reverse annotation of single nucleotide variation (SNV)

-TransVar infers nucleotide mutation through ```PIK3CA:1633G>A``` or ```PIK3CA:c.1633G>A```.
+TransVar infers nucleotide mutation through ```PIK3CA:c.1633G>A```.
 Note that nucleotide identity follows the natural sequence, i.e., if transcript is interpreted on the reverse-complementary strand, the base at the site needs to be reverse-complemented too.
 ```
 #!bash
 $ transvar canno --ccds -i 'PIK3CA:c.1633G>A'